nanlabs/econsole/README.md

 	console.error('Some error message', new Error("the error"));
 ```

-The last function will output
+The last function will output the following text (again, the colors and styles will be different in the actual console)

 ```javascript
     <ERROR> [sample.js:42] Some error message